12 Ingredients That Will Make You a Better Cook

 Vegetarians are no strangers to this flavor-boosting commodity.
 Mushrooms are packed with umami (one of the five basic tastes, along with sweetness, saltiness, sourness, and bitterness), which is commonly associated with meats.
 Whether you eat ’em solo or add a portobello or two to your lasagna, you’ll wind up with a savory—and dare we say meaty—meal.
 Check out some more delicious vegetarian recipes ready in 30 minutes or less.

 Ketchup may be the condiment of choice for hamburgers and fries, but when it comes to cooking, it’s all about the mustard.
 It doesn’t matter if you use a bold Dijon or spicy yellow; mustard is a great addition to salads, sandwiches, and marinades.
 And did you know it’s great on seafood?
 Try this dijon-crusted tilapia and see for yourself.
-Or get more mustard-boosted recipes here.
 Every foodie should know these 25 brilliant kitchen hacks.

 If you want to add nuance to steamed broccoli, cook it in vegetable broth.
 This trick lends a touch of flavor that won’t overpower the rest of the meal.
 (Hey, meat-eaters!
 You can substitute chicken broth or beef broth, if you prefer.)
-Get a look at some more healthy ingredient substitutes you never thought to try.
+Learn the ways to cook everything faster.